EbenZergaw/spider-crm/README.md

     - Process new orders and service requests.
     - Enter new customer information or retrieves existing customer profiles during interactions.
     - Update customer profiles with recent interactions, inquiries, or feedback.
-2. Task Management:
+2. Project Management:
-    - Assigns tasks to the relevant department.
+    - Create and assign tasks for current orders to relevant departments.
     - View and complete current tasks.
     - Updates the order status and communicate timelines to customers.
 3. Reporting and Analytics: